VArakelyan/Reinforcement-Learning-projects/README.md

 - The choice of representation (basis, tiles, aggregation) critically impacts **learning speed, bias, and stability**.
 - Bootstrapping introduces a **bias–variance trade-off**, balancing speed and accuracy.

+## Project 18: n-Step TD on the Random Walk
+This project reproduces the classic **n-step TD** experiment from Sutton & Barto, evaluating how different return lengths affect value prediction on the **19-state random walk**.

+### Task
+- A 19-state random walk with terminal rewards at each end.
+- The goal is to estimate the value of all non-terminal states.

+### Method
+- Implemented **n-step TD** for multiple return lengths: *n = 1, 2, 4, 8, 16*.
+- Evaluated performance across a range of step-sizes α.
+- RMS error measured against true values over 10,000 episodes.

+### Results
+- Smaller n learns faster but is more biased.
+- Larger n reduces bias but increases variance and instability for big α.
+- Best overall
 ---

 ## Clone